Also known as: Caring for someone with dementia and Home care - dementia

 Many organizations are available to help you care for a person with dementia.
 They include:

-Advance directives, power of attorney, and other legal actions may make it easier to decide about the care of the person with dementia.
-Seek legal advice early in the course of the disorder, before the person with dementia is unable to make such decisions.
+Advance directives, power of attorney, and other legal actions may make it easier to decide on care for the person with dementia.
+Seek legal advice early, before the person is unable to make these decisions.

 - Review date: